Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Kelmscott recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Kelmscott has averaged approximately 30 new dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25151 homes were approved, with a further 7 approved so far in FY26.
-Each year, an average of 2.2 new residents are gained for each dwelling built during these five financial years, indicating strong demand which supports property values.
+Over the past five financial years, from FY21 to FY25, a total of 151 homes were approved, with an additional 9 approved so far in FY26.
+Each dwelling built over these years has resulted in an average of 2.2 new residents annually, indicating strong demand that supports property values.

-New homes are constructed at an average cost of $206,000, below regional levels, offering more affordable housing options for buyers.
-This financial year has seen $7.8 million in commercial development approvals, reflecting the area's residential character.
-Compared to Greater Perth, Kelmscott shows significantly reduced construction activity, with 75.0% fewer approvals per person, which typically reinforces demand and pricing for existing homes.
-Nationally, this activity is also below average, suggesting mature planning constraints in the area.
-Recent construction comprises 83.0% detached houses and 17.0% townhouses or apartments, maintaining Kelmscott's traditional low-density character focused on family homes.
+The average construction cost value for new homes is $206,000, which is below regional levels, suggesting more affordable housing options for buyers.
+This financial year alone, Kelmscott has recorded $7.8 million in commercial development approvals, reflecting its residential character.
+Compared to Greater Perth, Kelmscott has significantly lower construction activity, with 75.0% fewer approvals per person, which typically reinforces demand and pricing for existing homes.
+Nationally, the area's construction activity is also below average, indicating maturity and potential planning constraints.
+Recent construction consists mostly of detached houses (83.0%) and townhouses or apartments (17.0%), maintaining Kelmscott's traditional low-density character focused on family homes.

-The estimated population density of 384 people per dwelling approval reflects its quiet, low-activity development environment.
-By 2041, Kelmscott is projected to grow by 987 residents.
-Development pace appears reasonable in relation to projected growth, though increasing competition among buyers can be expected as the population expands.
+The estimated population per dwelling approval in Kelmscott is 384 people, reflecting its quiet development environment.
+By 2041, Kelmscott is projected to grow by 987 residents according to the latest AreaSearch quarterly estimate.
+Development activity appears to be keeping pace with this projected growth, though increasing competition among buyers can be expected as the population expands.

 Frequently Asked Questions - Development